Burry Port: Amelia Earhart, the first woman to cross the Atlantic by air.

 Amelia Earhart's arrival in Burry Port.

 The event which put Burry Port at the centre of the World's attention, and for which it is still known globally.

 The 18th of June 1928, saw the surprise arrival of the seaplane "Friendship" a Fokker FVIIb 3m, whose crew consisted of, pilot Wilmer Stultz, with mechanic and co-pilot Louis Gordon and the flight's commander, a then unknown social worker from Boston named Amelia Earhart.
-The plane came down on the Burry estuary between Burry Port and the villiage of Pwll at 12:40pm, at low tide.
+The plane came down on the Burry estuary between Burry Port and the village of Pwll at 12:40pm, at low tide.
 After many hours on the estuary, deliberating whether to refuel on the estuary and fly on to Southampton (contrary to popular belief, a seaplane's journey does not end when it is still at sea), to end their transatlantic flight in front of their sponsors, who were waiting there.But It was decided that, due to the racing tide, they wouldn't attempt to refuel but come ashore at Burry Port Harbour, where their journey would finally end and where Amelia Earhart would become the first woman to cross the Atlantic by air.

 Landing site of the seaplane Friendship in the Burry estuary.

 They spent the night at the Ashburnham Hotel.
 The next morning, sitting up in bed and surrounded by members of the press, Earhart said to Alice Jones, the proprietor of the hotel, "How lovely your country is, The stillness and the silence brings back again the almost awesome feeling which came to me as, hour after hour, we pushed forward through the thick clouds and fog.
 It was as if we were alone in the world.
 To think that 48 hours ago I was in America and now I am in Wales!”.